-ACL rehab protocols are designed to work through a graded return to exercise and activities to ensure that you make a full recovery after ACL surgery.
+An ACL rehab protocol is designed to work through a graded return to exercise and activities to ensure that you make a full recovery after ACL surgery.

 ACL rehab is a slow process and it can take up to a year to return fully to sports but it is really important not to rush things.

 When an ACL rehab protocol is followed, the success rate of surgery is excellent with approximately 90% of patients returning to their pre-injury activity levels.
-Most of the problems associated with reconstruction surgery comes either from a poorly designed rehab programme, or failure to comply with the programme.
+Most of the problems associated with ACL reconstruction surgery comes either from a poorly designed rehab program, or failure to comply with the program.